Alexander Klippel – Founder

 Mahda M. Bagher – PhD Candidate

-First year PhD student in Geography.
-She started in Spring 2016 working under Dr. Alexander Klippel.
-She has a multidisciplinary background and is interested in public urban spaces, spatial cognition, and GIS.
-She is specifically interested in research related to human behavior, 3D modeling and virtual reality.
-Currently, her focus is on procedural 3D modeling and creating the University Park 3D model in 2015 and 1922.
+Mahda is a second year PhD student working under Dr. Alexander Klippel.
+She has a multidisciplinary background and is interested in studying spatial cognition in immersive xR.
+She is specifically interested in research related to human behavior and cognitive embodiment.
+Previously, she has focused on procedural 3D modeling and visualization in IVR by creating the University Park’s 3D model in 2015 and 1922.

 Mahda holds a Bachelor’s degree in Urban Planning (2002, University of Tehran) and a Master’s degree in Town and Regional Planning (2008, University of Sheffield).
-After spending a few years in consulting engineers firm working on GIS and planning projects and gaining professional experience in GIS, she decided to expand her knowledge by attending Lund University for a MSc in GIS.
+After spending a few years in consulting engineers firms working on GIS and planning projects and gaining professional experience in GIS, she decided to expand her knowledge by attending Lund University for an MSc in GIS in 2012.
 She has worked in various research labs including Urban Futures Lab (University of Colorado Boulder), Tehran Urban Planning and Research Center, Agriculture and Natural Resources Lab (University of Tehran), and the Center for Excellence in Sustainable Urban Planning (University of Tehran).

 Jiawei Huang – PhD Candidate

 Four-year PhD student beginning Fall 2016.
 She received her master’s degree in Natural Resources and Environment – Environmental Informatics from University of Michigan-Ann Arbor in 2016, and Bachelor’s in GIS from Northwest A&F University in 2014.